 - Compost in one month claim may be a bit ambitious

 Delivery was promised at 10 days, but the HotBin arrived in 4 days (which included a weekend).

 Delivery was also under-promised and over-delivered for an additional order of bulking material.

 In addition to the HotBin, you also get the following:

-Leachate cap: The small blue cap featured is designed to go over the drain at the base of the HotBin.
-When opened, this allows you to capture the leachate which can be used as compost tea.
+The small blue cap featured is designed to go over the drain at the base of the HotBin.
+When opened, this allows you to capture the leachate which can diluted and used as a fertilizer.

 How good was the customer service?

 To check customer service, I sent an email to the HotBin customer service asking what the cap was for.